32-year-old man guilty of murdering rapper Nipsey Hussle - NewsBreak

 Holder, wearing a blue suit and face mask, stood up in the small courtroom next to his lawyer as the verdict was read.
 He had no visible reaction.

 A jury of nine women and three men deliberated for about six hours over two days before reaching the verdict.
-Most of their deliberations took place Friday, and they promptly came to their unanimous decision Wednesday, briefly reconvening after a four-day break.Nipsey Hussle’s last moments detailed as murder trial opens
+Most of their deliberations took place Friday, and they promptly came to their unanimous decision Wednesday, briefly reconvening after a four-day break.Employee of Springfield tactical supply store shot and killed Wednesday morning

 Typos on the verdict form compelled jurors to briefly return to the deliberation room to correct and sign them while attorneys, reporters and others waited in the courtroom.
 No family or friends of Hussle were in the room when the verdict was read.